All In Accessibility Standards

 Built Environment

-Read the sample standard: BE 5.01 Toilets
+Read the sample Standard: BE 5.01 Toilets

 BE 1.
 Arrivals

-The standards in this category look at the outdoor arrival points of your venue.
+The Standards in this category look at the outdoor arrival points of your venue.
 This includes areas like car parks, drop-off points, and walkways from public transport stops.
-The standards outline key measurements for areas within the site boundary, like accessible parking bays.
+The Standards outline key measurements for areas within the site boundary, like accessible parking bays.
 They also detail how to inform customers about different routes to the venue.

 BE 1.01 Accessible Parking